Density-potential inversion from Moreau-Yosida regularization: Main results

 The setting $\Omega=\R^3$ is the one usually presented in molecular DFT.
 In order to formulate the ZMP method on a unbounded domain, we may proceed as follows.
 Let $X=H^{-1}(\R^3)$ and $X^*=H^1(\R^3)$.
-Instead of Poisson's equation we have the \emph{screened} Poisson equation $(-\Delta+\gamma^2)v=\rho$ with solution, sufficient regularity assumed,
+Instead of Poisson's equation we have the \emph{screened} Poisson equation $(-\Delta+\gamma^2)v=\rho$ for a fixed choice $\gamma>0$ with solution, sufficient regularity assumed,

 which gives $J(\rho) = v$.
 The integral kernel $\frac{1}{4\pi} |\rr|^{-1} e^{-\gamma |\rr|}$ appearing here is known as the Yukawa potential.
 We can therefore conclude

 \begin{theorem}[ZMP method on unbounded domains] Let $X=H^{-1}(\R^3)$ and $X^*=H^1(\R^3)$.
 Then the potential update step of Eq.~\eqref{potupdate} reads